From the desk of Robb Wolf

 This function supports all nervous system activity (including brain activity), muscle contraction, and cardiac function, but the pump has other jobs: It also supports sugar and amino acid transport between cells, sperm cell health, and kidney function.
 Your body allocates 20–40% of its cellular energy (ATP) to running the sodium-potassium pump.
 It's that important.

-As I said, we couldn’t live without the pump.
-And you need adequate sodium and potassium levels to keep it running smoothly.
+Again, the pump supports life itself.
+And we need adequate sodium and potassium levels to keep it running smoothly.

-That fluid balance and pump stuff is fascinating, but what does that actually translate to in “real life” terms?
+That fluid balance and pump stuff is fascinating, but how does it translate to our day-to-day lives?
 Let’s explore the specific health benefits.

 Electrolytes don't directly provide energy, but they do affect the feeling we call energy.
 Here are three ways how: